-As part of our work on device authentication, Afilias Technologies spends time working with the International Telecommunications Union (ITU).
+As part of our work on device authentication, DeviceAtlas Limited (developers of the DeviceAtlas and DeviceAssure solutions) spends time working with the International Telecommunications Union (ITU).
 Founded in 1865, the ITU assists in the development and coordination of worldwide technical standards and is the oldest global international organisation.
 Its standards underpin much of the infrastructure that we rely on day to day.

 Our work in the ITU started when we were invited to attend a meeting of ITU-D in Geneva in 2018 as subject matter experts.
 This in turn had developed from being invited to a meeting of the Mobile and Wireless Forum in Vienna in 2017.
-Afilias Technologies has since joined the ITU following approval from the Irish Department of Communications.
+DeviceAtlas Limited, formerly Afilias Technologies Ltd., has since joined the ITU following approval from the Irish Department of Communications.

 For background, the basic organisational structure of the ITU is as follows:

 Study Group -> Working Party -> Questions (the basic project unit)